 - Cerebrospinal fluid (CSF) drainage – If a misalignment occurred in the top bones of the neck, CSF might cease to drain properly.
 This can cause intracranial pressure and reduced CNS function.

 - Blood flow – Since the cervical vertebrae facilitate blood flow to the brain, a misalignment can affect this proper flow.
 Less blood flow means less oxygen, and that can have a significant effect on brain function.

 - Brainstem function – A misalignment of the atlas (C1 vertebra) can put pressure on the brainstem and inhibit the proper function of this vital component of the CNS.

 Upper cervical chiropractic can help to correct these misalignments in a gentle and long-lasting way, allowing the body the time that it needs to heal.
 It is no wonder then that case studies exist that show patients suffering from PTSD can receive benefits from upper cervical chiropractic care.

 Upper Cervical Chiropractic – A Natural Way to Get Help

-If you are suffering from post-traumatic stress, especially if you suffered an injury due to the traumatic event, it makes sense to get an examination from an upper cervical chiropractor.
+If you are suffering from post-traumatic stress, it makes sense to get an examination from an upper cervical chiropractor.
+Most importantly, if you suffered an injury due to a traumatic event.
 If a misalignment exists, this safe and gentle subspecialty of chiropractic may be just what you need to correct an underlying factor that is aggravating symptoms.